libor-m/scrimer/doc/components.rst

 ----------------------------------------------------------
 File: ``scripts/seq_filter_by_id.py``

-Taken from [BioPython]_.
+Taken from :ref:`BioPython <software>`.
 FASTA and FASTQ readers are pasted in the file, so the program is standalone.

 .. automodule:: seq_filter_by_id